sokcryptojacking/SoK/README.md

 ## 3. Major Instances

-This folder contains the major cryptojacking attack instances that we used in the paper.
+This folder (Major_instances_links.xlsx) contains the major cryptojacking attack instances that we used in the paper.

 ### Contact